KanhaiyaChhaparwal24/dl-model-server/README.md

 - Node.js 14.x or higher
 - Python 3.6 or higher
-- For PyTorch or TensorFlow (optional but recommended):
+- For deep learning capabilities (optional but recommended):
   - PyTorch 1.8+ or TensorFlow 2.4+
+  - The application will use PyTorch's ResNet18 if available, then fall back to TensorFlow's MobileNetV2, and finally to a simple brightness-based classifier if neither is available

 ## Installation